Bear Lake State Park

 Bear Lake is located near the Utah/Idaho border in the far northeast corner of Utah.
 Getting there from the southwest (Salt Lake City) involves a drive up one of my favorite roads – the Logan Canyon Scenic Byway.
 Bear Lake is a 48 mile (77.2 km) drive from Logan up over the Cache Mountains.

 Logan Canyon is one of my favorite places on the planet.
 Why?
-For more than 25 years, I’ve been going there several times a year to my wife’s family cabin.
-And the Byway goes right past our cabin.
+For more than 30 years, I’ve been going there several times a year to my wife’s family cabin.
+And the Byway goes right past that cabin.
 Fantastic scenery.
-Uncrowded recreation areas.
+Relatively uncrowded recreation areas.
 And less than 90 miles (145 km) northeast of Salt Lake City.

 For further information about Bear Lake State Park, contact: